Extensions in Jacobian algebras via punctured skein relations: Cluster algebras from surfaces and skein relations

 \subsection{Skein relations}

+Given an ideal triangulation $\Tt$ without self-folded triangles, generalized arcs and loops define cluster algebra elements.
+We will recall some identities that \emph{hold for cluster algebras arising from surfaces possibly with punctures, in particular they hold for the punctured disk}, and follow from the interpretation of cluster variables as lambda lengths and the Ptolemy relations for lambda lengths \cite{FT}.
+The identities that we will mention also arise from combinatorial formulas that appear in several articles as \cite{MW,MSW}.

-Given an ideal triangulation $\Tt$ without self-folded triangles, generalized arcs and loops define cluster algebra elements \cite[Theorem 4.11]{MW}.
-Each finite set $C$ of generalized arcs or closed loops is called a {\it multicurve}, such set is associated to a cluster algebra element defined by the product of all elements $x_\alpha$ with $\alpha\in C$, see \cite[Section 3]{MW}.
+Each finite set $C$ of generalized arcs or closed loops is called a {\it multicurve}, such set is associated to a cluster algebra element defined by the product of all elements $x_\alpha$ with $\alpha\in C$.
 A multicurve $C$ is represented drawing each curve $\alpha \in C$ over $(S,M)$.